olupelumi/GeneticScheduler2.0/README.md

 # GeneticScheduler
 ### Problem:

-Every week in the summer, the personel mannager at Coffeehouse( a local coffeshop at my University where I previously worked) has to go through survey information on a spreadsheet where 14 or more people put their preferences (e.g "I want this shift", "I'm neutral about this shift", " I'd prefer not to work this shift", "I cannot work this shift").
+Every week in the summer, the personel manager at Coffeehouse( a local coffeshop at my University where I previously worked) has to go through survey information on a spreadsheet where 14 or more people put their preferences (e.g "I want this shift", "I'm neutral about this shift", " I'd prefer not to work this shift", "I cannot work this shift").
 She then takes the next two hours to try and come up with a schedule that fulfills as many of people's preferences as possible.

 ### My approach: